Skip to main content

 In most cases, the sender:

-1. Attaches a small amount of Toncoin (typically one Toncoin) to the internal message
+1. Attaches enough Toncoin to cover gas and forwarding fees to the internal message

 The receiver then returns the unused portion of the received value with the answer, deducting message forwarding fees.
-This is typically done using SENDRAWMSG with mode = 64.
+In Jettons it is typically done using RAWRESERVE with SENDRAWMSG + mode = 128/130/144.

 Message bouncing